bathyscapher/Metabarcoding-Pipeline-Building/0_BashIntroduction/README.md

 1. copy a *tar.gz file to home (the `.` stands for the present working directory) and ...
 1. ... look into it ...
 1. ... and exit with `q`.
+1. Extract the file with `zcat`, but piping (| is the pipe character in Bash) the output into `more` allows to read a compressed file.
 1. Extract and ...
 1. ...list files with the `-h` flag (for human readable).
 1. `touch` one of the files and ...